jorgegorka/the_tracker/README.md

  http://www.alvareznavarro.es

- I would like to thanks to the [Sage One](http://www.sageone.es) team for their contribution in the developing of this gem
+ I would like to thanks to the [Sage One](http://www.sageone.es) team for their support in the development of this gem

 ## Contributing